chmykh/apl-life/README.md

 ```
 : !a  ( an .. a1 array -- )  FOR i !
 EACH ;
 ```
-And a word to create an arra yand populate it from the stack:
+And a word to create an array and populate it from the stack:
 ```
 : >a  ( an .. a1 u -- a )  new vector { a }  a !a  a ;
 ```